SAP/ui5-flush-game/README.md

 We leverage the enterprise-grade UI5 technology with custom controls, custom theming, sprite effects, game mechanics, and scripted levels to create a unique browser game.

-## Support
+## How to support & contribute

-To report a bug, please open an issue.
+To report a bug, please open an issue and we also welcome your contributions.

-## Contributing

-We welcome your contributions.
 Please get in touch with us in the [#flush](https://openui5.slack.com/messages/CHV1YCNG6) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/).

+### Download and Installation
+**Requirements**: NodeJS

+To run a local instance of the game, follow these simple setup steps:

+1. Clone this repository

+2. Install npm dependencies with `npm install`

+3. Run the game with `npm start`

-## Thirdparty
+### Thirdparty

 The following media assets and thirdparty libraries were used in this project:

 * [Credits and Attribution for sounds used in the game](SoundCredits.md)
 * [List of thirdparty libraries and recommended sofware](Thirdparty.md)

-## License
+### License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.2 except as noted otherwise in the [LICENSE](/LICENSE) file.